Information Technology Security Incident

 Faculty

 Shauna Camacho, Pharm.D, CPHIMS, BCPS is the Clinical IT Applications Manager at Capital Health.
 She graduated from the University of the Sciences in Philadelphia in 2007 with her Doctor of Pharmacy degree.
-Dr. Camacho has worked for Capital Health since 2002, with a focus on pharmacy informatics beginning in 2009.
+Dr. Camacho has worked for Capital Health since 2002 with a focus on pharmacy informatics beginning in 2009.
 Dr. Camacho is an active member of ASHP and HIMSS and received her Certified Professional in Healthcare Information and Management Systems credentials in 2016.

 Jamie Desai, Pharm.D, BCPS, BCIDP earned her Doctor of Pharmacy degree from Ernest Mario School of Pharmacy at Rutgers University.
-After graduating, she completed a PGY1 Residency at Capital Health Regional Medical Center.
+After graduating, she completed a PGY-1 Residency at Capital Health Regional Medical Center.
 Jamie now works as a Clinical Pharmacy Specialist in Infectious Diseases at Capital Health.
 She is board certified in pharmacotherapy and infectious diseases.
 She currently serves as a preceptor for students from Rutgers University.

 Samantha Ambielli, Pharm.D, BCPS, BCCCP is an emergency medicine clinical pharmacist at Capital Health Regional Medical Center.
 After earning her Doctor of Pharmacy degree from the University of Rhode Island College of Pharmacy, she completed a PGY1 Pharmacy Residency at Capital Health Regional Medical Center and a teaching certificate program through Rutgers University.
-Sam serves as a preceptor for the residency program as well as a preceptor for pharmacy students from Rutgers University's Ernest Mario School of Pharmacy, Fairleigh Dickinson University's School of Pharmacy, and University of the Sciences in Philadelphia.
+Sam serves as a preceptor for the residency program as well as a preceptor for pharmacy students from Rutgers University Ernest Mario School of Pharmacy, Fairleigh Dickinson University School of Pharmacy, and University of the Sciences in Philadelphia.

 Niti Shah, Pharm.D is the Neurocritical Care Pharmacy Specialist at Capital Health Regional Medical Center.
-She earned her Doctor of Pharmacy degree from Ernest Mario School of Pharmacy (EMSOP) at Rutgers, The State University of New Jersey and completed her PGY1 Pharmacy Residency and PGY2 Critical Care Pharmacy Residency at Atlantic Health System in New Jersey.
+She earned her Doctor of Pharmacy degree from Ernest Mario School of Pharmacy (EMSOP) at Rutgers, The State University of New Jersey and completed her PGY-1 Pharmacy Residency and PGY-2 Critical Care Pharmacy Residency at Atlantic Health System in New Jersey.
 During her residency, she completed the Teaching and Learning Certificate Program at EMSOP.
 She currently serves as a Clinical Assistant Professor at Rutgers University and is a preceptor for pharmacy students.
-Her current professional areas of interest include neurocritical care, hemodynamics and shock states in the ICU, alcohol withdrawal and antimicrobial stewardship.
+Her current professional areas of interest include neurocritical care, hemodynamics and shock states in the ICU, alcohol withdrawal, and antimicrobial stewardship.